w2sv/pythonMockup/README.md

 - Takes screenshot(s) in desired aspect-ratio(s)
 - Exclude HTML-DOM elements from website by class-name
 - Adapts max screenshot-resolution depending on user screen resolution
+- Multiple mockups per device in one go
-- It's possible to include own mockups in 'src/'-Folder and add them in 'mockups.json'
+- It's possible to include own mockups in `'./src/mockup/'`-Folder and add them in `mockups.json`.
+This feature might be still a little bit buggy

 To start the cli-programm, just run the **PythonMockup.py** from the main directory in a python env.